-goal is to provide the people we work with exactly what they want.
+goal is to provide our clients with exactly what they want, and part

 the option of what material to use.
 While the most obvious difference

 between metals may be their color and cost,